2 Ethics & Professional Responsibility

-- Engineering is a profession, characterized by a commitment to protecting and promoting the public good
+- Engineering is a profession, characterized by self-regulation and a commitment to protecting and promoting the public good

 - As professionals, engineers have special moral responsibilities that go above and beyond what the law or common morality require